ubarsc/python-fmask/doc/source/index.rst

 ---------------------

-All the commandline programs given use argparse to handle commandline arguments, and hence will respond sensibly to the \--help option.
+All the commandline programs given use argparse to handle commandline arguments, and hence will respond sensibly to the \-\-help option.
 Some have options to modify their behaviour.

 Please note that the output format used is defined by `RIOS <http://rioshome.org/>`_.
 This defaults to HFA (.img).
 See `RIOS documentation <http://rioshome.org/rios_imagewriter.html#rios.imagewriter.setDefaultDriver>`_